A government grant consultant can help you with finding and preparing government grant applications.

 Sometimes getting a grant might seem like an easy solution to getting money in the door, when in fact it stops you doing the hard work in building your business.
 I often see a shiny new grant and think, hey great, I should go for that, but in reality, while I may be eligible, I am just not competitive.

 Sometimes it is probably better to just focus on your business.

 There are also grants I don’t get for clients.
 It is not always easy to predict how strong an application is against the competition or what the government is looking for.

 By the way, I am yet to get a government grant for my own business.

 How to choose a government grant consultant?

-Things to keep in mind when selecting a government grant consultant:
+Things to keep in mind when selecting a grant application consultant:

 - How many successful applications have they made?
 E.g. what is their hit rate?